 Rural housing programs provide much needed affordable mortgage financing to unserved markets and are instrumental in providing affordable housing opportunities to low and moderate-income rural homebuyers.

-Over the past several years many community have been threatened by losing access to rural programs.
-Current law relies on a 40 year old definition of "rural" for determining eligibility for these programs of the Rural Housing Service (RHS).
+Over the past several years many communities have been threatened by losing access to rural programs.
 While Congress passed NAR-supported language in the FARM bill that extends existing eligibility through the 2020 census, some states are using their authority to re-designate communities and make them ineligible.
 This is due largely to the significant budget cuts RHS program have experienced over the last several years.
 Staff at local U.S. Department of Agriculture (USDA) offices has been cut dramatically, and RHS programs require significant staff oversight and review.
 NAR sent a letter to RHS urging them to make this process consistent and transparent.

 On July 29, 2016, President Obama signed into law H.R.3700, the "Housing Opportunity Through Modernization Act," which provides permanent authority for direct endorsement for approved lenders to approve Rural Housing Service loans.
 This Direct Endorsement approach is used by the FHA and VA mortgage programs, and will create great efficiencies for USDA and for homebuyers.
 NAR worked closely with Congress on this legislation, which passed the House and Senate unanimously.